Satin Audio Zeus Review featured image

 Satin Audio Zeus Review

-Disclaimer: The Satin Audio Zeus sent to us is a sample in exchange for our honest opinion.
-We thank the team at Satin Audio for giving us this opportunity.
+Disclaimer: This sample was sent to me in exchange for my honest opinion.
+Headfonics is an independent website with no affiliate links.
+I thank the team at Satin Audio for giving us this opportunity.

-This is a really engaging, and punchy sounding cable and quite remarkable in terms of the excellent power it can deliver for a 4-wire.
+The Satin Audio Zeus is a really engaging, and punchy sounding cable and quite remarkable in terms of the excellent power it can deliver for a 4-wire.
 I have heard 22.5AWG cables a few years back with less clarity and openness despite the thicker gauge which is a testimony to the performance cable companies can now pull from increasingly complex materials.

 Slide here to add your score on the gear!228 Votes